aptise/peter_sslers/README.md

                    "pem": "a",
                    },
      }

+notice that the numeric ids are returned as strings. this is by design.

 Need to get the cert data directly?
 NO SWEAT.  transforms on the server and sent to you with the appropriate headers.